MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-on-azure-landing-zones-baseline-content.md

 ### Key design decisions

-- The [Modern analytics with Azure Databricks architecture](/azure/architecture/solution-ideas/articles/azure-databricks-modern-analytics-architecture) is the chosen basis for the solution design.
+The [Modern analytics architecture with Azure Databricks](/azure/architecture/solution-ideas/articles/azure-databricks-modern-analytics-architecture) is the basis for the solution design.
 This design is a natural extension of the Azure landing zone enterprise architecture.
-It reuses many foundational components from that architecture, like Microsoft Entra ID and Azure Monitoring.
+It reuses many foundational components from the Azure landing zone enterprise architecture, like Microsoft Entra ID and Azure Monitor.
 Only solution-specific configuration updates are required.

 - This design easily accommodates the expected volume and processing requirements, including autoscale requirements.

-  - Delta Lake supports the "point in time" requirements, along with enhanced data versioning, schema enforcement, time travel, and provides ACID guarantees.
+  - Delta Lake supports the _point in time_ requirements and enhanced data versioning, schema enforcement, and time travel.
+Delta Lake also provides atomicity, consistency, isolation, and durability (ACID) guarantees.

-  - Mature in market offering, high levels of skill availability, and strong upskilling/training offering available.
+  - Mature in market offering, high levels of skill availability, and strong upskilling and training are available.

-  - Supports the strategic desire for an enterprise data science capacity through raw or validated lake access in Azure Databricks.
+  - Supports the strategic desire for an enterprise data science capacity by using raw or validated lake access in Azure Databricks.

-  - Efficient medium-sized data storage and processing with Azure Data Lake Storage Gen2 and Azure Databricks.
+  - Azure Data Lake Storage Gen2 and Azure Databricks provide efficient medium-sized data storage and processing.

-  - Easily support the requirements for performance, reliability, and service resiliency.
+  - Supports the requirements for performance, reliability, and service resiliency.

-- The selection of PaaS services offloads much of the operational burden to Microsoft, and accepts the trade-off of less control.
+- The selection of PaaS services offloads much of the operational burden to Microsoft in exchange for less control.

-- Because of the initial solution release, we recommend that you use Power BI [Pro licensing](/power-bi/fundamentals/service-features-license-type#pro-license) as the SKU.
-This choice has an explicit trade-off of OPEX cost vs Power BI [Premium performance](/power-bi/enterprise/service-premium-what-is).
+- Because of the initial solution release, we recommend that you use Power BI [Pro licensing](/power-bi/fundamentals/service-features-license-type#pro-license) as the licensing option.
+This choice has an explicit trade-off of operating expenses (OpEx) cost versus Power BI [Premium performance](/power-bi/enterprise/service-premium-what-is).

 - The key changes for this solution:

   - Azure SQL is used for the data modeling capability because of expected data volumes, reduction in new components introduced, and reuse of existing skills.

-  - Because the solution is batch-based, Azure Data Factory is used according to functional match, cost, and simplicity.
+  - Because the solution is batch-based, you should use Data Factory according to functional match, cost, and simplicity.

-  - The design is easily extensible to support streaming ingestion.
+  - The design is extensible to support streaming ingestion.

-  - Data Factory self-hosted integration runtime (SHIR) is required for on-premises ingestion, therefore requiring Azure Site Recovery for service resiliency.
+  - Data Factory self-hosted integration runtime (SHIR) is required for on-premises ingestion, which means that Azure Site Recovery is required for service resiliency.

-  - Purview Data Governance as part of the foundation layer, providing transparency, data catalog, and governance capabilities.
+  - Microsoft Purview Data Governance is part of the foundation layer, which provides transparency, data catalog, and governance capabilities.

 ## Architecture